blink1073/vega-webpack-5/README.md

 # Error in webpack 5 compiling vega

-This repository reproduces an issue we have compiling vega with webpack 5.0.0-beta.27 (and previous betas) in production mode.
+This repository reproduces an issue we have compiling a generator function with webpack 5.0.0-beta.27 (and previous betas) in production mode.
 Compiling with webpack 4.44.1 succeeds, and compiling with webpack 5.0.0-beta.27 in development mode succeeds.

 ```sh
 yarn